 |

-and educate people’s general misconceptions through exhibitions and
+awareness and educate people’s general misconceptions through

-found ‘there was nobody real and human to talk to.’
+diagnosed and found ‘there was nobody real and human to talk to.’

-For his show
+For

-in the gallery.
+gay town in the gallery.
 After losing his sister last year, the artist

 experienced grief similar to how he felt after his HIV diagnosis, ‘I